 In the EU area E10 petrol is in use in France, Germany and Finland.
 E.g. Sweden is a country whose starting point is quite different from that in Finland.
 Sweden’s vehicle stock is equipped to use ethanol blends on a larger scale than the Finnish vehicle stock, and Sweden has already made considerable investments into ethanol blended fuels (E85).

 The biggest producers of ethanol are the USA and Brazil whose share of the global ethanol production is nearly 90 percent.
 E10 petrol is used comprehensively in the USA who currently prepares for a large scale introduction of E15 petrol.
 Brazil began blending ethanol into petrol over 30 years ago and currently the ethanol concentrations there are 20-25% v/v.
 Since 2001, the E10 petrol has been mandatory in Columbia whose plan is to increase the ethanol concentrations gradually to 25% v/v by 2020.
 In Asia, the E10 petrol is in use in Thailand and it is widely used also in Australia.

 In Finland, already since the 1990s, various oxygen additives have been used in petrol, so the oxygen content of petrol is nothing new.
-Ethanol has been used in 95 octane petrol from the year 2008 (up to 5 percent by volume), so the change to 10 percent by volume of ethanol is not very large.
+Ethanol has been used in 95 octane petrol from the year 2008 (up to 5 percent by volume), so the change to 10 percent by volume of ethanol was not very large.
 In the past, the shift to unleaded petrol was a much greater change.